gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 force
 :	Force should always be set to `no`.
 The only exception is if for some reason you need to force
-	every hybrid item in your Digital Archive to get updated even if it's corresponding PastPerfect record has not changed.
-Se the  See the section below on adding a new export column as an example when you might use this option.
+	every hybrid item in your Digital Archive to get updated even if its corresponding PastPerfect record has not changed.
+See the section below on [adding a new export column](#adding-a-new-export-column) as an example of when you might use this option.

 limit